semtexzv/ipcs/runtime/README.md

 # IPCS runtime
 Contains a rust runtime for IPCS functions.
+Will always be compiled to wasm.